Q. What is the Edinburgh Science Festival?

-Q. When is the next Edinburgh International Science Festival?
+Q. When is the next Edinburgh Science Festival?

 A. The Science Festival in Edinburgh is held annually over the Easter break.
-The next Festival runs from 6-21 April 2019.
-The programme for the Festival will be announced in February.
+The 2019 Festival ran from 6-21 April.
+You can browse the 2019 Festival programme online.
+Stay tuned for the dates of the 2020 Festival.

 Q. I have an idea for an event.
 How can I get involved?